-8. VFIO Platform Library
+8. VFIO Library

 Platform devices in Linux refer to System-on-Chip (SoC) components that aren’t situated on standard buses such as PCI or USB.
 You can see them in Linux at the path /sys/bus/platform/devices/.
 To interact with platform devices from user space, the vfio-platform driver provides a framework.
 This library provides DAO APIs built upon this framework, enabling access to the device resources.